 How to Make Okonomiyaki Sauce: Ingredients and Recipes

-For a basic recipe all you will need is tomato ketchup, Worcestershire sauce and honey or sugar or soy sauce which are all combined in a bowl.
+For a basic recipe you will need the following ingredients all combined in a bowl:

 At Okonomiyaki World their easy recipe recommends using the ratio of 3 tablespoons of ketchup, with 1 tablespoon of Worcestershire sauce, and one tablespoon of soy sauce.

 Jules over at Merci Mama admits she has a soft spot for the tasty sauce and her recipe has some extra additions including, sake, mirin, Japanese rice vinegar and caster sugar.
-She says it so good, she could literally drink it which is praise enough for us.
+She says it is so good, she could literally drink it, which is praise enough for us.

 Once the ingredients are evenly mixed together forming the Okonomiyaki sauce, they can be spread onto your Japanese pancake (see main image) or put into a squeeze bottle to apply liberally over your chosen food.